 King hunts in the middle of the board may seem straightforward, but you should not let yourself get carried away when mate seems imminent.
 This is in fact the time, when the greatest focus and precision is required.
-One false move and the enemy king may escape mate and surive into an ending.
+One false move and the enemy king may escape mate and survive into an ending.

-I have had the opportunity on many occasions to witness firsthand the calm focus that English GM Mark Hebden brings to the final phase of his games.
+On many occasions, I have had the opportunity to witness first-hand the calm focus that English GM Mark Hebden brings to the final phase of his games.
 Many players get up and walk around and start following other games, once they think the hard work is done.
 I have often noted how Hebden brings his complete focus to positions when the full-point is within reach, presumably so as to avoid getting distracted or to break his train of thought.
 Returning to the game in question, there is little chance of the white king escaping.
 Still, you never know!